namiwa/dsc-hack-21/README.md

 After cloning the repo locally, run the following command to install all dependancies in virtual environment:
 `pip install -r requirements.txt`

-Clone the labelImg repo from [here](https://github.com/tzutalin/labelImg).
+Clone [labelImg](https://github.com/tzutalin/labelImg), a python based image annotions tool.
 Follow the instructions to install, and proceed to draw bounding boxes on the chips.

 #### Open Issues